 What About Those Credit Cards?

 The staple of any good user experience is consistency.
 The unfortunate hurdle financial institutions face is migrating their millions of global transaction points, be it retail or ATMs to a single unified authentication system, thus eliminating the need for the legacy design we walked through earlier.
 Until then, the variance in ATMs and point of sale terminals will continue to hold back progress on new card design and migration to device based transactions.
 It’s simply a massive undertaking to transition the world’s credit card handling, developed nations or not, to expensive new technologies.

 A Parting Gift

 Yes this article is somewhat of a whinge fest, but really, the industry needs a kick in the bum to get some momentum on this matter.
-And in case you still feel I’m unjustly singling out the financial industry on antiquated design, let me leave you with a tribute to website design of decades past, a screenshot of the HSBC Australia home page, taken today….
-Enjoy 😀
+And in case you still feel I’m unjustly singling out the financial industry on antiquated design, let me leave you with a tribute to website design of decades past, a screenshot of the HSBC Australia home page, taken today in the year 2015, enjoy. 😀